Bartending can be a lucrative side hustle or a full-time job, and offers a number of benefits.

 Bartending is one of the most lucrative side hustles for people who work or attend school during the day, and it can even be a great full-time position for the right person.
 These tips will help you get started and work your way up to your ideal bartending job.

 If your main goal is to make extra money, becoming a bartender certainly isn’t the only way.

 Here are some of the leading options I think might be a good fit.

 Focus Groups, Consumer Research Studies, and Surveys

 You can find several companies that facilitate online and in-person consumer research studies and focus groups.

-If you have downtime during your day (like to go donate plasma), you might be interested in these online survey sites and apps.
+If you have downtime during your day or evenings, you might be interested in these online survey sites and apps.
 Generally they pay very little, but it can add up, and they’ve very easy to do:

 Driving for Dollars

 You’ve probably heard of people driving with Lyft or Uber to earn extra money.
 You can do these as your schedule allows.

 And if you don’t like the idea of having strangers in your car, there are some interesting delivery options as well, including: